We've Won Over £90 Million For Our Clients

 5. Potential NHS Staff Compensation Payouts For An Injury at Work

-7. Can I Make A No Win No Fee Claim For An Injury?
+8. Can I Make A No Win No Fee Claim For An Injury?

-8. How Long Do I Have To Claim For An NHS Injury At Work?
+9. How Long Do I Have To Claim For An NHS Injury At Work?

-9. Further Resources For NHS Staff Injured At Work
+10. Further Resources For NHS Staff Injured At Work

-If you work at an NHS health centre, or another type of workplace run by the NHS, then your employer owes you a duty of care under certain legislation including the Health and Safety at Work etc. Act 1974.
+If you work at an NHS health centre, or another type of workplace run by the NHS, then your employer owes you a duty of care under certain legislation, including the Health and Safety at Work etc. Act 1974.
 The duty of care established for employers means that they should take reasonable steps to protect their workers from harm while they are in the workplace and carrying out their duties.

-The exact steps an employer should take to fulfil its duty of care depends on the type of work that’s carried out.
+The exact steps an employer should take to fulfil its duty of care depend on the type of work that’s carried out.
 If you work at an NHS health centre, then responsibilities your employer will have will usually include carrying out regular inspections of work areas to ensure that they are safe and free of hazards.
 Your employer should also ensure that any equipment provided to fulfil your duties is appropriate, functional and regularly maintained.

 If you have suffered a work-related injury in an NHS centre, then you may be eligible to claim compensation if you can prove the following with evidence: